 - -s Source of the new microcode.
 The default is /etc/microcode. - -I Level of microcode image to be installed.
-Latest in default - -f Install the microcode on the device even if the current level is unavailable on the source.
+The default is the latest. - -f Install the microcode on the device even if the current level is unavailable on the source.